Joe2308/milestone-1-test-run/README.md

 I used Mulish as it is very legible and also pairs well with Playfair Display.

 ### Images:
 All images have been taken from a live performance by a professional photographer called Mark Duffy.
-Please see [media](#media) for more info on Mark.
 The images are bright and vibrant and really bring a sense of what a live performance by Recoil will be like for a potential client.

 ### Order and sequence: